fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 ---
 title: Installation | FusionCharts
-description: This article outlines the steps to install fusioncharts and fusioncharts angularjs component to create charts.
+description: This article outlines the steps to install fusioncharts and fusioncharts angularjs directive to create charts.
 heading: Installation
 chartPresent: false
 ---

-The `angularjs-fusioncharts` wrapper **(v1.x)**, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single AngularJS component.
+The `angularjs-fusioncharts` directive for **FusionCharts Suite XT**, lets you add interactive JavaScript charts to your web and mobile applications using **AngularJS (v1.x)**.

-In this article, we will show you how you can download and install the `angularjs-fusioncharts` wrapper and all the other dependencies on your system.
+In this article, we will show you how you can download and install the `angularjs-fusioncharts` directive and all the other dependencies on your system.

 ## Choose your mode of installation: